 This is a free website for Union Learning reps (ULRs) to help them in their role of supporting learners in the workplace.
 This has been designed to help ULRs to carry out their role effectively and to help to bring learning into the workplace.
-There is a Higher Learning theme on the Climbing Frame, and also themes about Personal and Professional Development, and Progression for Union Reps.
+There is a Higher Learning theme on the Climbing Frame, and also a Learning Themes about Personal Development and Career Planning.

 Lifepilot is a website for adults based in the South West who may be considering higher learning.
 It provides information about preparing for study, finance and the application process, as well as information about local higher education institutions and courses.

 Easy to understand tips and guides from the official task force can be downloaded here, which explain fees and funding for higher learning.